T-R-I-T-E-J/web_res/DESIGN_SYSTEM.md

 - **Borders:** Change from solid lines to subtle background color differences.

 **Note:** Ensure all dark mode colors maintain the 4.5:1 contrast ratio against the new dark background.

+---

+## 10. Design Governance

+To prevent visual drift and maintain the platform's authority over time, the following rules are immutable:

+1.  **Locked Palette:** No new colors may be introduced to the codebase without a formal accessibility and governance review.
+2.  **Token Enforcement:** All new UI development must use the defined design tokens.
+3.  **Authority Check:** Before deploying new distinct UI components, ask: _"Does this look like it belongs on a National Federation website?"_